 When does the Geely Starray EM-i go on sale in Australia?

-These will be followed by other new models in key segments, with a mix of EV, PHEV and even regular combustion engines under consideration.
+The Starray is expected to be followed by other new models in key segments, with a mix of EV, PHEV and even regular combustion engines under consideration.
 Expect the Geely line-up to swell to at least six models over the next three years as the Chinese brand builds its presence in our market.

-Geely Starray EM-i design and specification
+Geely Starray EM-i design

 The 2026 Geely Starray EM-i will slot neatly into the top-selling medium SUV segment, standing slightly bigger overall than the EX5 and very close to the BYD Sealion 6.

 Known as the Galaxy Starship 7 in its Chinese home market, the Starray is a five-seater only and measures 4740mm long, 1905mm wide and 1685mm tall.
 It rests on a 2755mm wheelbase.
-These figures should translate to generous interior room across the front and rear seats, aided by Geely’s GEA (Global Intelligent New Energy Architecture) platform that enables a flat floor.
+These figures translate to generous interior room across the front and rear seats, aided by Geely’s GEA (Global Intelligent New Energy Architecture) platform that enables a flat floor.
 The EX5 uses the same platform.

 Cargo space is listed at 528 litres, including 100L under the boot floor.
 Folding down the split-fold rear seats can liberate 2065 litres of room, while the front seats can also recline 180 degrees and connect with the second row to create an area where the driver and front passenger may sprawl out or take a lie down at a rest stop, for example.